ZDroid/XDroid/README.md

 ### Adding a new command

 Adding new command isn't hard.
 The best solution is to append your commands to the file's end, with consistent indent.
-Command syntax:
+Syntax:

 ```python
   if msg.find("+command_name") != -1: